 Tier II – Targeted Supports: Group level supports for individuals who require additional supports to be successful.
 The focus is on supporting individuals who are at risk for developing more serious problem behavior before they start.

-4. Through a person-centered approach, promote and provide opportunities for choice making.
+4. Promote and provide opportunities for choice making through a person-centered approach.

-5. Positively and at the appropriate level, reinforce behaviors that are in line with agency and program expectations of: be safe, be kind/respectful and be responsible.
+5. Positively and at the appropriate level, reinforce behaviors that are in line with agency and program expectations of being safe, kind/respectful, and responsible.
 Teach and reinforce across environments.